-15 Total amount of additional employment floorspace by type Purpose To show the amount and type of completed employment floorspace (g To show the amount and type of completed employment floorspace (gross) Definit ion Employment development includes land use classes B1 (abc), B2, B8.
+15 Total amount of additional employment floorspace by type Purpose To show the amount and type of completed employment floorspace (gross) Definition Employment development includes land use classes B1 (abc), B2, B8.
 Gross employment floorspace is calculated as new floorspace completions, plus any gains through change of use and completions.
 Floorspace is completed when it is available for use and includes extensions made to existing floorspace, where identified through the development management process Floorspace should be measured in 'gross internal' square meters.
 Gross internal floorspace is the entire area inside the external walls of a building and includes corridors, lifts, plant rooms, mezzanines, service accommodation e.g. toilets but excludes internal walls